rafalio/dancing-links-java/README.md

 ## Dancing-Links in Java

-This is a Java implementation of Knuth's [Dancing Links](www-cs-faculty.stanford.edu/~uno/papers/dancing.ps.gz) algorithm for solvign exact cover problems efficiently.
+This is a Java implementation of Knuth's [Dancing Links](www-cs-faculty.stanford.edu/~uno/papers/dancing.ps.gz) algorithm for solving exact cover problems efficiently.

 Currently, it can